wonderlic/swagger-validation/README.md

   }
 };

-...

-// put this somewhere else (either in the same file or put it in a separate module using the standard
+// put this somewhere else, either in the same file or put it in a
-// module.exports Node convention) so that everyone can share it

-var validate = require('swagger-validation');
+// separate module using the standard module.exports Node convention var validate = require('swagger-validation');
 var _ = require('lodash');
 var models = require("./models.js");